Unveiling the Investment Potential of The Cooper Companies Inc (

 Financial Strength Breakdown

 According to the Financial Strength rating, The Cooper Companies Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
-The Interest Coverage ratio for The Cooper Companies Inc stands impressively at 5.32, underscoring its strong capability to cover its interest obligations.
-This robust financial position resonates with the wisdom of legendary investor Benjamin Graham, who favored companies with an interest coverage ratio of at least 5.
-With a favorable Debt-to-Revenue ratio of 0.77, The Cooper Companies Inc's strategic handling of debt solidifies its financial health.
+With a favorable Debt-to-Revenue ratio of 0.74, The Cooper Companies Inc's strategic handling of debt solidifies its financial health.

 Profitability Rank Breakdown